jeremydowdy/Eternal-Blue-THM-walkthrough/README.md

 ![alt text](https://github.com/jeremydowdy/Eternal-Blue-THM-walkthrough/blob/main/Screenshot%202024-02-22%20131322.png)

-Anything highlighted is a mtch to your search.
+Anything highlighted is a match to your search.
 As you can see in the first response, the path to the exploit is

 ```bash
 exploit/windows/smb/ms17_010_eternalblue